abstracta/jmeter-java-dsl/docs/guide/README.md

 Following example uses 2 threads (concurrent users) which send 10 HTTP GET requests each to `http://my.service`.

-Additionally, it logs collected statistics (response times, status codes, etc) to a timestamped file (for later analysis if needed) and checks that the response time 99 percentile is less than 5 seconds.
+Additionally, it logs collected statistics (response times, status codes, etc.) to a timestamped file (for later analysis if needed) and checks that the response time 99 percentile is less than 5 seconds.

 ```java
 import static org.assertj.core.api.Assertions.assertThat;